eljo/site/_posts/2017-03-03-deploy-bitbucket-to-AWS-in-five-minutes.md

 twitter: ianmalott
 ---

-Most Convox customers deploy apps that they develop in-house.
+Most Convox users deploy apps that they develop in-house.
 A team of developers iterates rapidly on new features and fixes, and they deploy that code multiple times a week, if not multiple times a day.
 This means building images frequently.
 When using Convox in this fashion, it's easy to lose sight of one of the delightful benefits of an image-based platform like Convox: the ease of deploying apps _other teams_ are developing, using images that have already been built.

 <!--more-->